SharpSpring enables you to integrate with both Salesforce and Sugar, while providing you with its own powerful CRM.

 SharpSpring can be a great solution for both marketing automation and CRM.
 The combination of M.A. and CRM in a single platform has a lot of advantages.

-It provides a simple, seamless experience (no data transferred between two systems) and you have extra features that you just can't get from two separate systems - Smart Emails, for example.
-Smart Emails are one-off emails that can be sent by salespeople from the SharpSpring CRM and are tracked (delivered, opened, clicked) on the life-of-the-lead just like emails that come from automated marketing.
+It provides a simple, seamless experience (no data transferred between two systems) and you have extra features that you just can't get from two separate systems - smart mails, for example. smart mails are one-off emails that can be sent by salespeople from the SharpSpring CRM and are tracked (delivered, opened, clicked) on the life-of-the-lead just like emails that come from automated marketing.
 They can also be scheduled to go out at later time.
 For example, when a prospects says, "Follow up with me in a couple of weeks."
-Smart Emails are only possible because the marketing automation tracking and rules engine is used to send these emails.
+Smart mails are only possible because the marketing automation tracking and rules engine is used to send these emails.

 Another great feature is the "Notify me when this lead returns to the site" feature of SharpSpring's CRM.
 This allows sales people to click a box on the lead page, and receive an email or text message when one of the important leads they are working with comes back to their website.
 This feature puts the power of marketing automation into the hands of a salesperson and helps them close the deal.

 Benefits of Staying With Your Current CRM

 Despite these benefits, SharpSpring CRM might not be the right solution for every businesses' CRM needs.
 That is precisely why we have integrations with other CRMs like Sugar and Salesforce.com.

 Salesforce.com is a super powerful CRM that has thousands of vendors that integrate with the platform and has a ton of flexibility built in for various situations and reporting requirements.
 Simply put, Salesforce runs circles around SharpSpring CRM in terms of power and integration capability.
 All this power comes at a cost though due to Salesforce's tremendous complexity and a difficult-to-use interface.
 It's also very expensive (up to $125 per user, per month).